 At Somersby, we are open-minded people.
 It’s part of our DNA.
 And that’s why we say the more diversity the better.
 So vegans, we’ve pretty much got you covered – the vast majority of our ciders can be considered to be made from vegan friendly ingredients.
 That is unless they contain carmine (found in Blackberry, Red Rhubarb, Mango & Lime, Sparkling Rosé and Sparkling Spritz).
 And hey, it’s easy to spot – the use of carmine (E120) is on the ingredient list in markets where the ingredient list is given.

 Non-gluten eaters, we’ve got you covered.
 So pull up a seat at our table, because no cereals or cereal-based ingredients, which are normally a source of gluten, are used in the production of our ciders.
 Want know something even better?
 We’ll cheer to that!
 Listen up, though.
-If your question concerns the Somersby Apple beer available e.g. on the Polish market, this is an exception, since this recipe is beer-based and therefore contains gluten.
+If your question concerns the Somersby beer drink available in Kazakhsta, Laos, Poland and Sri Lanka, this is an exception, since this recipe is beer-based and therefore contains gluten.

 Yes! cue round of applause You can find our alcohol-free ciders in Sweden, Finland, Iceland and Belgium.
 Cheers!